okonomichiyaki/supercat/010-F04-advocate.md

 <#ifdef campaign>
 # Advocate

+## Golems

+All bots will use Golems' Prelude ability according to these guidelines:

+Warrior
+: Use if trophies would result in bot contending for warlord

+Protector
+: Use if bot has two or more damaged ships.
+Repair only Loyal ships.

+Seeker
+: Use like Fuel *(only for a Combat card)*

+Harvester
+: Use to gain a resource to contend a declared ambition

 ## Act I

 ✦ Can bot Influence or Secure a Guild card with a Prelude action that discards itself?